Like most people, you probably take your back for granted — until it starts to hurt.

 When to See a Doctor

 You can relieve most back pain with self-care.
-However, Dr. Moon recommends that you see a doctor if:
+You should see a doctor if you experience the following:

 - You have pain after a fall or injury.